MALAYA INITIATIVE FOUNDATION

 Strategic collaborations with schools, government, businesses, and other non-profits already doing transformative work in the Philippines.

-Learning from organizations changing education worldwide
+Learning from organizations transforming education globally

 Malaya doesn't operate in isolation.
 We study the most effective education nonprofits globally — adapting their proven strategies to the unique challenges facing Filipino youth.